-When you search for your MSP on Google, are you finding your business?
+When you search for serbices you offer as an MSP on Google, are you finding your business?
 Are your competitors ranking for keywords you feel you need to attract more clients?
-Take a moment to learn why you’re not ranking for your keywords and what you can do to change it.
+Before you give us on your MSP marketing, take a moment to learn why you’re not ranking for your keywords and what you can do to change it.

 Why Isn’t My MSP Ranking for (Insert Keyword Here)?

 Google’s core goal is to provide the best experience possible for users using their search engine.
 The results they display for any particular search are based on a huge variety of factors that Google tends to keep close to the chest.
 There are over 200 infamously secret factors Google uses, but the big ones are content, user experience, and social proof.